-One-man show.
 Most translation companies start this way.
 A Translator sells his own services.
 As the number of projects grows, the Translator works longer hours.
 Next, some fellow translators start helping with excess work.
-At the same time, our Translator needs to spend more and more time on administrative work, project management and finances, apart from his regular translation work.
+At the same time, our Translator needs to spend more and more time on administrative work, project management, and finances, apart from his regular translation work.

-Delegate and measure.
 One day it becomes clear that further growth requires more staff.
 It is necessary to hire your first employees.
 Yet that is not enough.
 You also need to start delegating.
 That’s not so easy, especially when you think it means losing control.
 Well, the main idea is to delegate but keep control.
 That’s why it is so important to precisely define the processes that you will delegate.
 You also need a way to measure the results, so that you can be sure that the processes you delegated are done correctly.
 Enter the metrics!
 These are often called Key Performance Indicators (KPI).
-By analysing the analyzing can make informed decisions and process corrections, coach your employees, etc.
+Analyzing the analysis can make informed decisions and process corrections, coach your employees, etc.

-Constant improvement.
 As already mentioned, a company cannot stay at the same level.
-No matter how big your company has grown, you should always be repeating the same cycle: define new goals, measure results, analyse them, improve your processes to get better results and introduce controls for the improved processes.
+No matter how big your company has grown, you should always be repeating the same cycle: define new goals, measure results, analyze them, improve your processes to get better results, and introduce controls for the improved processes.
 If you keep repeating this cycle, you will always be discovering new opportunities and ways to grow your business further.

 You cannot stay where you are.
 You have to make a decision to grow.
 It’s not only safer but also makes for a much more rewarding and interesting journey for the business owner.
 Dare to grow, and as Steve Jobs put it, ”Stay hungry and stay foolish”.